ChorusOne/opus-pool-sdk/book/guide/2-fetching-vault-details.md

 };
 ```

-Once rendered, the vault details will be displayed in an informative table on the screen, showcasing key information such as vault name, APY, and balances in a user-friendly format:
+Once rendered, the vault details will be displayed in an informative table on the screen, showcasing key information such as vault name, APY, and balances in user-friendly format:

 ![Vault details](../media/vaultDetails.png)